Model validation for aggregate inferences in out-of-sample prediction: Reference validation score

-To compose the reference validation score, we note that when cells are observed we should use a LOCO approach to assess predictive power.
-When cells are not observed, we can simply use the difference in prediction between model $M_c$ and model $M_*$.
-This means we can write a score that combines PSIS approximated LOCO predictions with predictions for unobserved cells by modifying \eqref{eqn:reference_mrp_mse_loco_psis}.
-For simplicity we denote
+When cells are observed, we could use a cross validation or reference validation approach to assess predictive power.
+When cells are not observed, we can only use a reference validation approach.
+To minimise the reliance on correctly specifying the reference model, we could combine cross validation for observed cells and reference validation for unobserved cells.
+For simplicity, we write the Pareto smoothed LOCO approximation as

 and our modified equation as